alcornwill/testudo3d/wiki.md

 # Intro
 Testudo3D (T3D) is a 3D tilemap addon for blender
 Modular level design is a ubiquitous technique in the game industry
-3D tilemaps are a trade-off of a more blocky aesthetic for a lot more productivity
+3D tilemaps are a higher level of modularity, useful to artists who want to produce more content, faster.
+Most of all tilemapping is fun to use, and removes the tedium of placing modules by hand.
-But this tool has a lot of uses beyond game development (e.g. generating pipes)
+But this tool could have some interesting uses beyond game development.

 T3D is easy to use, and requires a minimal amount of configuration.
-Once you have your tiles and rules set up, you can start working in seconds.
+Setting up the rules is admittidly a bit intimidating, but once it's done you benefit from the power of auto-tiling.
 By only using features already within blender, scenes created with T3D are always compatible with conventionally modelled scenes.
+T3D is designed to let you sketch out the structure of your scene before you add the details by hand

-Using Blender as a level editor is a radical choice, but a lot of consideration has gone into the design of this addon, it is fully intended to be used for a serious indie game project
+Using Blender as a level editor is a radical choice, but there are compelling reasons to try it:
+* jump back and forth between modeling and level design
+* use the program you are already comfortable with
+* game engine independent (no platform lock-in!)
+* blender is free and open source (all addons are open source too)
+* blender is easy to script and extend with addons, you can tailor it to your needs

-__However__ you will have to figure out the 'export' part yourself, as this is specific to the game and game engine.
+__Note__ you will have to figure out the __export__ part yourself.
-As long as you can do a bit of python (who can't?) that shouldn't be a problem
+If you can't figure out how to import a scene made with blender into your game engine, this tool will not be much use to you as a level editor.

-# Bugs
+# Contact
-If you find something that you think is a bug, or find a feature that T3D is sorely missing, please contact alcornwill@gmail.com
+If you find a bug or something to be improved, please contact __alcornwill@gmail.com__

 # Turtle Graphics?
 [wikipedia](https://en.wikipedia.org/wiki/Turtle_graphics)